artemloiko/Test_task_abz/Readme.md

 # Test task

+There are can be 1-2 pixel discrepancies and 4-5 in service directory because there was some inaccuracies and irregularities in layout, and i tried it keep pixel perfect so please not to judge about the pixel perfect strict.
+In a real project i think, such inaccuracies require the discussion and small revision of the layout.

-Please don't pay attention that i did it a long time,because i did it little by little everyday.
+And please don't pay attention that i did it a long time, because i did it little by little everyday.

 ## What i used